-Holy bajeezus are you kidding me?!
-If you’ve got all day to pretend you’re a Thai grandmother then go for it.
-If you don’t feel like smashing these spices until your arm threatens to fall off, use your food processor.
+If you've got all day to pretend you're a Thai grandmother then go for it.
+If you don't feel like smashing these spices until your arm threatens to fall off, feel free to use your food processor.

 Myth #5: You must add fish paste.

 Again, not 100% true.
-If you’re vegan // vegetarian // your grocery store doesn’t carry it // you don’t want to gag over the rotting fish smell, you can always leave it out.
-I’ve left it out of this recipe and it is still super delicious.
-Truth: as bad as fish paste smells, it does taste delicious when you add it to your curry.
-Fish sauce is usually much easier to find and can be added to your pot of simmering curry as you’re cooking it.
-Or not … it’s totally up to you.
+If you're vegan, vegetarian, or your grocery store doesn't carry it, you can always leave it out.
+I've left it out of this recipe and it is still super delicious.
+Truth: as pungent as fish paste smells, it does taste delicious when you add it to your curry.
+Fish sauce is usually much easier to find and can be added to your pot of simmering curry as you're cooking.
+Or not … it's totally up to you.

 Now can you promise me you'll head to your kitchen and whip up a batch of super easy to make Thai red curry paste? 🙂